G-Snipes/G-Snipes.github.io/content/blog/2025/microgoblet-interview/index.md

 **Myles:** Everything I'm trying to do is trying to sound like a drummer and like an aux percussionist at the same time.
 I want it to be that busy.
 But we don't have one of those people to do that.
 So I'm going to just hit more drums and fill it out because I like maximalism.

 Yeah.
 Like, I want to create, I want to write these poppy songs that we write, but have it just kind of be, like, a wall of momentum and different movement.
-I want to make it, like, busy in that way.
+I want to make it busy in that way.

 **Luke:** Busy is good.